chrisweb/chris.lu/README_WIP.md

 ## adding the remark "remark-gfm" plugin

-warning: the latest version of remark-gfm is version 4.0.0 but that version is as of now (11.10.2023) not compatible with the latest version of @next/mdx which currently is 13.5.4, the only solution at the moment is to downgrade remark-gfm which means you should use remark-gfm 3.0.1, if you use remark-gfm v4 you will see the following error:
+warning: the latest version of remark-gfm is version 4.0.0 but that version is as of now (11.10.2023) not compatible with the latest version of @next/mdx which currently is 13.5.4, the only solution at the moment is to downgrade remark-gfm which means you should use remark-gfm 3.0.1 (as mentioned in this [github remark-gfm ticket #57](https://github.com/remarkjs/remark-gfm/issues/57)), if you use remark-gfm v4 you will see the following error:

 > TypeError: page.mdx:TypeError: Cannot read properties of undefined (reading 'inTable')